MIN READ 3 Minutes

 Since Google’s privacy announcement last week, the advertising industry has been discussing what it means for the future of advertising, targeting and measurement.
-One thing that is certain with Google, contextual targeting will become a more important targeting tool.
+One thing that is certain with Google ads, contextual targeting will become a more important targeting tool.
 Although the latest announcement sent ripples through the digital advertising industry, brands have already begun to focus on contextual targeting strategies either in lieu of or in addition to their audience targeting.
 The trend is clear: we’re headed towards a privacy-first, cookieless future where contextual will again be a major contextual targeting tool in the marketing toolkit.

 What You Need to Know

 It’s important to know that brands’ YouTube, Google Search and Gmail advertising strategies will remain the same.
 Logged in users on these platforms will still be individually tracked by Google and brands will still be able to target them.
 The changes are focussed on the open web, on media inventory that Google doesn’t own but which can be targeted using Google’s AdX ad exchange or the Google Display Network.

 Google’s March 2021 update shed more light on its plans for a cookieless future, having already committed to ending support for 3rd party cookies on its Chrome browser by 2022.
 That move followed a growing tide of privacy-first moves by Apple, Safari and Firefox.
 They all have the goal of stopping users from being tracked across the web and targeted with ads based on the content they’d viewed.